 The Greater Community AIDS Project is a local tax exempt charitable organization that qualifies under IRS section 501 c (3).
-We continue to serve the needs of those affected with HIV and AIDS in East Central Illinois as well as educate the public about HIV and AIDS
+We continue to serve the needs of those affected with HIV and AIDS in East Central Illinois as well as educate the public about HIV and AIDS.

-Food pantry – in conjunction with the Eastern Illinois Foodbank, our clients are allowed monthly shopping to access supplemental groceries.
-The office of the Greater Community AIDS Project also has an on-site emergency pantry to help those who are unable to make it to a regularly scheduled Foodbank appointment.
+In conjunction with the Eastern Illinois Foodbank, our clients are allowed monthly shopping to access supplemental groceries.
+The GCAP office also maintains an on-site emergency pantry to help those who are unable to make it to our regularly scheduled food pantry appointment.

 EMERGENCY ASSISTANCE GRANTS

 These grant funds are accessible through a client’s HIV case manager, and can be used for such things as past due rent, utilities, or medical expenses that are not covered under other programs.

 Staff and trained volunteers are available to speak to individuals and groups about a variety of issues related to HIV, including prevention, living with HIV, and caring for others that are HIV+.

 The Greater Community AIDS Project is proud to partner with Champaign County Regional Planning Commission (CCRPC) that helps to place individuals in housing while receiving intensive support services.